ivaldi/ivaldi-rsnapshot/README.md

 ##Setup
 ###Installing a rsnapshot master server
-To setup a rsnapshot master server, add the following lines to its puppet configuration.
+To setup a rsnapshot master server with location name `dc1`, add the following lines to its puppet configuration.

     class { 'rsnapshot::master':
       location_name => 'dc1',